roman-milk/roman-milk.github.io/fixer-upper-1.md

+===

- ****** Fixer-Upper ****** byfastandsloppy© "Your turn," she said to him with a smile.
+"Your turn," she said to him with a smile.
 As he got up eagerly, Katherine finally shed her top, leaving her completely naked for the appreciative eyes of the boys.

  Eric took Matt's place and brought his erection to her lips.
 His cock was about six inches long, shorter than Matt's but significantly fatter.
 He had to stand with his long legs spread wide to reach Katherine's mouth comfortably.
 Once situated, he took his turn pumping his fat meat in and out between her lips as she reached up to tickle his taint and cup his balls.